Skip to main content

 Manage users with the AD Connector

-Dropbox business admins can automate the creation and removal of accounts from an existing Active Directory (AD) system.
-The Dropbox Active Directory Connector allows syncing between an Active Directory and a Dropbox business team, which better helps you to manage users and groups.
+Dropbox team admins can automate the creation and removal of accounts from an existing Active Directory (AD) system.
+The Dropbox Active Directory Connector allows syncing between an Active Directory and a Dropbox team, which better helps you to manage users and groups.
 Want to learn how to set it up?